ZenHubHQ/zenhub-enterprise/virtual-machine/README.md

 - `REST_API_REQUEST_LIMIT`: Sets the number of requests the legacy REST API will serve in a given **REST_API_TIME_LIMIT** before rate limiting.
 - `REST_API_TIME_LIMIT`: Sets the timespan in seconds that the legacy REST API will use to calculate rate limiting.

-##### AI Features

-- `AI_FEATURES_ENABLED`: Enables AI features if you have a GPU available.
-Drivers must be installed separately, please see [section 12](#12-ai-features) for more information.

 ##### Authentication Providers

-Zenhub Enterprise 4.0 and greater supports several external authentication methods.
+Zenhub Enterprise 4.0 and greater has an optional built-in email/password authentication feature and also supports several external authentication methods.
 You can enable one or more of these authentication methods by setting the corresponding environment variables.

+###### Built-in Email/Password

+- `AUTHV2_EMAIL_PW_ENABLED`: Enables built-in email/password authentication.
+Should be used with caution if Zenhub is publicly accessible to the internet as it will allow anyone with the URL to sign up.

 ###### W3ID